-In 2018, the revenue and operating income highly decreased compared to last year.
-The Company recognized a success fee payment from licensee Asahi Kasei, after reaching a regulatory milestone following a successful consultation with the Japanese Regulatory Authority for PREOB for an amount of $\in$ 1.00 million in 2018.
-Last year, the Company recognized an amount of $\in$ 1.67 million of upfront payment in relation with the same Licensing Agreement with Asahi Kasei Corporation.
-Other operating income decreased by $\in$ 1.24 million.
-The revenue recognized on recoverable cash advances ("avances récupérables) and on tax credit decreased by $\in$ 1.34 million which is explained by the change of accounting principles applied from 2016.
-Other operating income also represents revenue recognized patent subsidies, recovery of withholding taxes which remain unchanged.
+In 2019, the revenue and operating income decreased compared to last year.
+Last year, the Company recognized a success fee payment from licensee Asahi Kasei, after reaching a regulatory milestone following a successful consultation with the Japanese Regulatory Authority for PREOB for an amount of \in 1.00 million in 2018.
+Other operating income decreased by \in 0.58 million, mainly explained by the decrease in the recoverable cash advances subsidies.
+The other operating income are composed of revenue recognized on recoverable cash advances ("avances récupérables") for an amount of \in 1.97 million, and on tax credit (\in 0.38 million).
+Other operating income also represents revenue recognized on patent subsidies and other subsidies (\in 0.32 million), recovery of withholding taxes (\in 0.43 million) and other subsidies for payroll (\in 0.27 million).

-Total operating charges excluding depreciation charges (services and other goods, remuneration, social security charges and pension charges and other operating charges) amounted to € 16.20 million compared to € 16.25 million for 2017.
-Operating charges were mainly impacted by a slight increase of the other operating charges (+ € 0.20 million).
-The increase is resulting from the recognition in 2018 of the fixed debt for projects supported by the Walloon Region for which the Company decided that the results of these projects would be further exploited.
-In 2018 this was the case for 3 importants projects (4 projects in 2017).
-Services and other goods caption slightly decreased compared to 2017.
-For the payroll caption, its remained stable (53.9 FTE during 2018 for 56.5 FTE during 2017)
+Total operating charges excluding depreciation charges (services and other goods, remuneration, social security charges and pension charges and other operating charges) amounted to \in 14.97 million compared to \in 16.20 million for 2018.
+Services and other goods caption decreased compared to 2018 mainly related to the decrease in R&D operating expenses from clinical operation.
+For the payroll caption, the decrease is directly explained by the average of FTE (44.1 FTE during 2019 compared to 53.9 FTE during 2018).
+Other operating charges slightly decreased (- \in 0.13 million).
+The decrease is resulting from the recognition in 2018 of the fixed debt for projects supported by the Walloon Region for which the Company decided that the results of these projects would be further exploited.
+In 2019 this was the case for 3 importants projects (3 projects in 2018).

-Depreciation amounted to € 12.94 million compared € 15.98 million over the same last year with the decrease entirely due to the full impact of the change in valuation principles in 2016.
+Depreciation amounted to $\in 10.56$ million compared $\in 12.94$ million over the same period last year with the decrease entirely due to the full impact of the change in valuation principles in 2016.